turican0/remc2/README.md

 #### Configuring `remc2`

 Some settings can be configured via the file `config.ini`.
 An example for this file can be found in the root directory of the `remc2` repository.
 The game will search for this file in the following locations and this particular order.
-For the flatpak only location 1. and 2. can be used.
+For the flatpak only the first two locations can be used.
 1. `$XDG_CONFIG_HOME/remc2`
 2. `$HOME/.config/remc2`
 3. next to the `remc2` binary